 Firstly, it’s worth noting how various household items compare in terms of filter efficacy and breath-ability.
 For that, we can refer to a Cambridge University study (link), which revealed “the pillowcase and the 100% cotton t-shirt were found to be the most suitable household materials for an improvised face mask”.

 Interestingly, other items such as vacuum cleaner bags and dish towels showed greater filtration capacity, so why didn’t the study pick them?
 Unfortunately those items performed badly in the breathability tests.
 A mask is little good if you can’t breathe out of it.
 See this write-up of the study for more details (and nice graphs!)

-Of course, it *hopefully* goes without saying that the level of protection these DIY masks offer is below that of surgical masks and respirators.
+Of course, it goes without saying that generally the protection these DIY masks is below that of surgical masks and respirators.

 What are respirators protecting us against?

 A primary reason for wearing a respirator is to protect from droplets.
 For example if a sick person coughs or sneezes when in close proximity to us, the respirator forms a barrier to prevent their bodily fluids reaching our face.

 Droplets are generally large, and gravity drags them down to land on objects, rather than staying in the air.
 So they don’t travel very long distances.
 There is however research into micro droplets, which get ejected even during talking.
 This Vimeo video made by Japanese researchers, captures micro droplets on video using high speed cameras.
 We know large droplets play a role in transmission, but it’s not yet clear what role micro droplets play.

 What may remain in the air for some time are aerosolized virus particles.
 So for example, you could imagine someone creating two issues when sneezing, the first are ejected droplets, which travel a short distance, then second, aerosolized virus particles that stay in the air for longer.